Sitemap

 diabetes-support@mlist.is.ed.ac.uk

-This website is run by the University of Edinburgh.
-We want as many people as possible to be able to use this website.
+This website is run by the Interactive Content Service within the Information Services Group at the University of Edinburgh.
+We want as many people as possible to be able to use this application.
 For example, that means you should be able to:

-• zoom in up to 200% without the text spilling off the screen;
+• zoom in up to 300% without the text spilling off the screen or without loss of content

 Customising the website